Ekana Cricket Stadium

 It has the longest straight boundaries in comparison to all the stadiums in India.
-It is the home ground of Uttar Pradesh men's, Uttar Pradesh women's as well as franchises Lucknow Super Giants and UP Warriorz.
+It is the home ground of Uttar Pradesh men's, Uttar Pradesh women's as well as franchises UP Warriorz and Lucknow Super Giants.
 In 2019, the Afghanistan men's team used it as their home ground.
 K. D. Singh Babu Stadium used to host international cricket matches in Lucknow before this was built.

 The arena also hosted five matches of the 2023 Men's Cricket World Cup.

 History

 The project for constructing the world class stadium in Lucknow was commissioned in 2014 by Chief Minister Akhilesh Yadav, and the stadium was built under public-private partnership between Ekana Sportz City and Lucknow Development Authority.
 Ekana Sportz City is a Joint venture between Nagarjuna Construction Company, and GC Construction & Development Industries Pvt Ltd.

 As per the agreement of the partnership, the government provided Ekana Sportz City with 35-year lease of 71 acres to build the cricket stadium, with the lease running through 2052.
 In addition, the government also provided 66 additional acres of land for real estate projects on a 99-year lease.
 The cricket stadium has been built with a budget of 360 crores (3.6 billion rupees).

 Before its international debut, it also hosted the final of the 2017–18 Duleep Trophy.
 The stadium was allocated the 3rd ODI between India and New Zealand to be held on 27 Oct 2017.
 However, the venue was shifted to Kanpur after the stadium was declared incomplete.

 On 6 November 2018, the stadium hosted its first international match, a Twenty20 International (T20I) between India and the West Indies, becoming the 52nd stadium in India to host an international cricket match.
 International cricket match returned to Lucknow after 24 years, after the India and Sri Lanka test match of 1994.
 In that match Rohit Sharma became the first cricketer to score four centuries in T20Is.
 India won that match by 71 runs.
 The last time Lucknow hosted an international match was in January 1994, when India played a test match against Sri Lanka at the K.D.
 Singh Babu Stadium.

 In May 2019, Afghanistan Cricket Board requested the BCCI to use this venue for their international matches.
 In August 2019, BCCI awarded the venue to Afghanistan national cricket team as their third home venue in India, being previously played in Dehradun and Greater Noida.

 It hosted all the matches during Afghanistan vs West Indies series in 2019.
 On 6 November 2019, the venue hosted its first ODI match.
 On 27 November 2019, the venue hosted its first Test match.

 In May 2022, the venue was scheduled to host all the matches of the fourth edition of Women's T20 Challenge.
 However, later the matches were shifted to Maharashtra Cricket Association Stadium in Pune.